- Individual Diseases

 Patients with infectious causes will need specific treatment for the particular infections with anti-viral drugs, usually under specialist care.
 For certain subtypes of PAN there may be other specific treatments - for example colchicine works well in suppressing the inflammation in FMF-PAN, while anti-TNF therapies, sometimes used in rheumatoid arthritis, are most effective in DAD2 associated PAN.

 For information on the main drugs prescribed for Polyarteritis Nodosa see:

 For information on other drugs used in the treatment of vasculitis see Glossary of drugs and side effects

 With treatment the prognosis is generally good.
 In most cases treatment can be stopped after 12 months.
 In some patients the disease relapses requiring longer term treatment.

 - PAN is a rare type of vasculitis

-- It may be associated with hepatitis B virus infection
+- It is known to be associated with various other conditions including hepatitis B virus infection

-- Treatment depends on the severity and the presence of hepatitis B virus.
+- Treatment depends on the severity and subtype of PAN

 - Michael J Dillon, Despina Eletheriou, Paul A Brogan: Medium-size Vessel Diseases.
 Paediatric Nephrology 2010

 - Sonmez HE et al .Polyarteritis nodosa: lessons from 25 years experience Clinical Experimental Rheumatology 2018